Introduction to a proposed book

 Added note Nov.
 '05

 I interpret science as observation, measurement and analysis of specific events.
+It

-grow from a specific describable cause.
-Taken in this light the Big Bang is the
+describable causes.
+Taken in this light the Big Bang is the most colossal denial of science

-most colossal denial of science I can imagine; yet scientists have adopted it and
+I can imagine; yet scientists have adopted it and devised mathematics to defend it.
+We

-nothing and without cause, there proceeded an eruption so powerful and
+are presented with the idea that, from nothing and without cause, there proceeded an

-extensive that the universe entire came from it.
+eruption so powerful and extensive that the universe entire came from it.
+I have not been

 Through our reception of energy we see this unending turmoil as a variety of